mp-designer/mp-designer.github.io/src/projects/46-mining-service-ecosystem.md

 ### Cross-Platform Integration

-Implemented **cross-platform repair approval workflows** across client and back-office interfaces; advocated for **functional and visual consistency** between independently developed modules.
+Implemented **cross-platform** repair approval workflows across client and back-office interfaces; advocated for functional and visual **consistency** between independently developed modules.

 ### Repair Management System Evolution

-Redesigned the backoffice repair management platform to **improve operational efficiency**.
-Contributed into intuitive task management, real-time equipment monitoring for mining farm hardware, and transparent **repair tracking workflows**.
+Redesigned the backoffice repair management platform to improve operational efficiency.
+Contributed into intuitive **task management**, real-time equipment **monitoring** for mining farm hardware, and transparent **repair** tracking **workflows**.
 The solution gave technicians and managers clear visibility into equipment status and repair progress, **reducing delays** and improving accountability.

 ### Component Library Development

 Built a comprehensive component library based on **MUI React** to match the product's technical foundation.
-This established visual **consistency** across the platform and dramatically **reduced design-to-development handoff time**, enabling the team to ship features faster.
+This established visual consistency across the platform and dramatically **reduced** design-to-development **handoff time**, enabling the team to ship features faster.

 ## Design system

-Design System is developed on the principles of Atomic design, starting from the base simplest elements and creating together more complex components, templates and pages.
+Design System is developed on the principles of **Atomic design**, starting from the base simplest elements and creating together more complex components, templates and pages.

 ![Design system](https://github.com/em-per/em-per.github.io/assets/163604385/88daeac7-f888-4ece-9d61-e3b50329356e)

 ### Component Library
-Built a flexible component library with ready-to-use interactions that **sped up the team's design and prototyping** process.
+Built a flexible component library with ready-to-use interactions that sped up the team's design and **prototyping** process.

 ### Documentation
-Wrote approximately **80% of the design system guidelines**, creating clear standards for the entire product ecosystem.
+Wrote approximately **80%** of the design system **guidelines**, creating clear **standards** for the entire product ecosystem.

 ### Design Standards & Advocacy
 Through working extensively with Material Design, including solving challenges when building custom components, I saw the value of its core principles.
-I persuaded the team to follow Material Design base principles (like interactions, naming, sizes, etc) and championed consistency across the entire ecosystem, ensuring users had a unified experience across all products.
+I **persuaded** the team to follow Material Design base principles (like interactions, naming, sizes, etc) and championed consistency across the entire ecosystem, ensuring users had a unified experience across all products.